AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Batch configure sequential names or hostnames for multiple instances.md

 This section describes how to configure parameters used to specify the automatic sorting.
 For more information about other parameters, see [t9856.md\#](/intl.en-US/API Reference/Instances/RunInstances.md).

 Set UniqueSuffix to true.
 The system adds sequential suffixes to the InstanceName and HostName values and sorts the values.
 The added suffix starts from 001 and increments with each instance.
-For rules of automatic sorting, see the [\#section\_ij0\_dy9\_ir4](#section_ij0_dy9_ir4) section.
+For rules of automatic sorting, see the [Automatic sorting](#section_ij0_dy9_ir4) section.

 In this example, the instance names or hostnames of three instances are set to be automatically sorted.
 Configure the following parameters: